dancer1325/apigee-website/Glossary/README.md

   - ≥ 1 operations are bundled
   - APIs are made available
 - API product1 ← can share an API proxy with → API product2
+- How does it work?
+  - create ≥ 1 API Proxy
+  - create API Product
+  - deploy API Proxy & API Product
+  - register client app + API product
+  - use the API key / included in the API product — to authenticate

 # Operation
 - == API proxy + resource paths  + access limits